Australasian Society for Computers in Learning in Tertiary Education

 Community Mentoring Program

 The ASCILITE Community Mentoring Program (CMP) seeks to involve participants in a professional mentoring relationship built between learners (the mentees) and experienced practitioners (the mentors).
-Whilst the new learners may be experienced in some areas of educational technologies, the ASCILITE CMP is a vehicle for enhancement of specific knowledge, skills or capacities in an area of developing expertise.
+While mentees may be experienced in some areas of educational technologies, the ASCILITE CMP provides a vehicle for enhancing specific knowledge, skills or capacities in an area of developing expertise.
 This arrangement is formalised through a Mentoring Agreement.

-We define mentoring as collaboration between ASCILITE members for the purpose of achieving an agreed goal through dialogue, action and reflection.
-The focus of these collaborations can be across a number of areas which can include:
+We define mentoring as collaboration between ASCILITE members to achieve an agreed goal through dialogue, action and reflection.
+The focus of these collaborations can span a number of

-The Community Mentoring Program offers two partnering alternatives:
+The Community Mentoring Program offers two partnering alternatives based on preferences indicated in the expression of interest form:

-• For a mentee to work individually with a mentor on a project
+• Individual mentoring – a mentee works individually with a mentor on a project;

-• For several mentees to work collaboratively with a pair of mentors on projects related to a negotiated overall theme
+• Collaborative mentoring – several mentees to work with a pair of mentors on projects related to a negotiated overall theme.

 Partnering Commitments

-Mentoring partners agree on a common goal or goals that are achievable over six months and also agree to regular contact, at least once a month for six months.
-They formally participate in an evaluation of the program, their project and their outcomes; which also may then be disseminated through conferences/journal articles. if possible, mentoring partners also participate in a CMP Symposium at the annual ASCILITE Conference.
+Mentoring partners agree on common goals that are achievable over six months and commit to regular contact at least once a month.
+They formally participate in an evaluation of the programs and participate in a CMP Symposium at the annual ASCILITE Conference to their experience.

 Benefits of Participation

-The benefits of participation in the program include:
+The benefits of participation in the CMP include:

 • expansion of skills, knowledge and experience in a chosen field;